Neutrollized/nomad-job-templates/redis/README.md

 At the end of the day, traffic all end up at your Redis instance running in Docker on port 6379, the `address_mode` simply changes what Consul returns when you query the SRV record for your service.

-## ...might I suggest instead...
+## And might I suggest instead...
-You give [KeyDB](https://keydb.dev/) a try.
+...you give [KeyDB](https://keydb.dev/) a try.
 It's a drop-in replacement Redis that's written in C++; config file is the same, directory structure is the same (just place `redis` with `keydb`) -- it's identical in every aspect, except faster.
 Plus, it's made in Canada.